graphile/worker/website/docs/config.md

 can't retrieve it until the promise returned by the API you have called has resolved.)

+### worker.failJobBatchDelay

+Type: `number | undefined`

+The time in milliseconds to wait after a `failJob` call to see if there are any other failJob calls that can be batched together.
+A setting of `-1` disables this.

+Enabling this feature increases the time for which jobs are locked past failure.

 ### worker.fileExtensions

 Type: `string[] | undefined`